pinae/ctSESAM-python-memorizing/docs/settings.rst

 Settings are stored as ``PasswordSetting`` objects.

 .. default-domain:: py
-.. automodule:: PasswordSetting
+.. automodule:: password_setting
    :members:

 The ``PasswordSettingsManager`` saves and manages the ``PasswordSetting`` objects.

-.. automodule:: PasswordSettingsManager
+.. automodule:: password_settings_manager
    :members:

 It uses a ``Packer`` to compress data for storage and a ``Crypter`` to encrypt it.

-.. automodule:: Packer
+.. automodule:: packer
    :members:

-.. automodule:: Crypter
+.. automodule:: crypter
    :members: